Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Foundations

-An important consequence of the SC formalism is that it allows simple proofs for many geometric theorems.
+An important consequence of the NP formalism is that it allows simple proofs for many geometric theorems.
 Two important examples are the Goldberg--Sachs theorem~\cite{GoldbergSachs} and the peeling theorem~\cite{Peeling}.
-The peeling theorem is essentially given by the asymptotic behavior of the Weyl tensor in Equation~(\ref{peeling}) (and Equation~(\ref{peeling II})).
-The Goldberg--Sachs theorem essentially states that for an algebraically-special metric, the \textit{degenerate principle null vector field is the tangent field to a shear-free NGC}.
+The peeling theorem is essentially given by the asymptotic behavior of the Weyl tensor in Eq.~(\ref{peeling}) (and Eq.~(\ref{peeling II})).
+The Goldberg--Sachs theorem is discussed in some detail in Section \ref{GoldbergSachs}.
 Both theorems are implicitly used later.

 One of the immediate physical interpretations arising from the asymptotically-flat solutions was Bondi's~\cite{Bondi} identifications, at $\mathfrak{I}^{+}$, of the interior spacetime four-momentum (energy/momentum).
-Given the mass aspect, Equation~(\ref{mass aspect}),
+Given the mass aspect, Eq.~(\ref{Mass Aspect}),

 and the spherical harmonic expansion

 Bondi identified the interior mass and three-momentum with the $l=0$ and $l=1$ harmonic contributions;